talenfisher/resume/README.md

 dotnet watch
 ```

-This will automatically open my resume in a browser, then it can be exported to PDF from there.
+This will automatically open my resume in a browser, then it can be exported to PDF form from there.